Your Student Services and Amenities fee (SSA fee) is a non-academic fee which funds services and support programs that

 Most students at the University (coursework and research) are liable for the SSA fee (including University of Sydney students on outbound exchange programs).

 The following groups will not be charged the fee:

 You can choose to pay the SSA fee upfront or, if eligible, apply for an SA-HELP loan from the Australian Government.
 This loan allows you to defer all or part of your SSA fee to the Australian Taxation Office.

 To be eligible for SA-HELP you need to be residing in Australia for at least one unit of study and be one of the following:

 You can apply for SA-HELP through Sydney Student (go to ‘My finance’, ‘Your finances’, then ‘Government forms’).
 You need to do this before the next SSA fee incurral date (29 June or 12 December).

-If you withdraw from your course or discontinue all units of study on or before the date the SSA fee is payable, you will not be liable for the fee, and you will not incur a SA-HELP debt.
+If you withdraw from your course or discontinue all units of study on or before the relevant census date, you will not be liable for the fee, and you will not incur a SA-HELP debt.

-However, under the Higher Education Support Act (2003), if you discontinue your enrolment after the date the fee is payable, you will still be liable for the fee, and it will not be refunded where paid upfront or your SA-HELP debt remitted if deferred.
+However, under the Higher Education Support Act (2003), if you discontinue your enrolment after the relevant census date, you will still be liable for the fee, and it will not be refunded where paid upfront or your SA-HELP debt remitted if deferred.